 Traditional reporting often masks true performance by presenting numbers like:

-- Leadsoriginating from paid campaigns or SEO, but without going deep into the funnel
+- Leadsoriginating from paid campaigns or SEO, but without going deeper into the funnel.

-A study by Demand Gen Report revealed that 95% ofleadsgenerated by B2B campaigns are not ready to buy, while only 5% are at the ideal moment to seek solutions
+A study by Demand Gen Report revealed that 95% ofleadsgenerated by B2B campaigns are not ready to buy, while only 5% are at the ideal moment to look for solutions.

 This means that many of the conversions presented as successful in meetings may be from people who:

-- They interacted with a post out of pure curiosity, without any intention to buy
+- They interacted with a post out of pure curiosity, with no intention of purchasing.

-How to identify the real intent in the B2B Tech market
+How to identify real intent in the B2B Tech market?

 - Complete non-lead profile